-Important to notice is that despite this battle there is a mindswitch that a negative image due to security problems can also have economic consequences for companies and the port.
+Nonetheless, a negative image due to security problems can also have economic consequences for companies and the port operator.
 This mindswitch has increased the security mentality of at least a part of the private sector (terminals) active in the port area.

 - Technological challenges and changes.

 Technological advancement is considered a cornerstone of enhanced security in port terminals.
 All major port facilities are constantly updating the ways in which trade data is tracked and stored.
 Infrastructures, as well as the ways in which individuals interact, are constantly subjected to reviews of technological progress.
 Technological advancement, in the form of biometric equipment and scanning machinery affect patterns of enforcement and mobility in port facilities.
 Technology reduces – though it does not eliminate - the traditionally paper-based nature of port business.